The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Location of resonances for infinite area surfaces

-This defines the width of the critical strip.
-Therefore, in the limit $b\to+\infty$ the zero set converges to imaginary axis.
-However, a suitable affine rescaling allows one to see the pattern of zeros for large values of~$b$.
-A natural choice for rescaling factors is the approximate period of the pattern (in the imaginary direction) and the approximate reciprocal of the width of the critical strip (in the real direction).
+It gives us the width of the critical strip: we see immediately that in the limit $b\to+\infty$ the zero set ``converges'' to the imaginary axis.
+We therefore apply an affine rescaling that allows us to see the pattern in the zero set for large values of~$b$.
+A natural choice for rescaling factors is the approximate period of the pattern in the imaginary direction and the approximate reciprocal of the width of the critical strip in the real direction.

-\begin{definition} We will be using the following notation. \begin{enumerate} \item[(a)] A compact part of the critical strip of height $T>0$ which we denote by
+\begin{notation} We will be using the following notation. \begin{enumerate} \item[(a)] A compact part of the critical strip of height $h>0$ which we denote by

-and a compact part of the normalized critical strip of height $S>0$ which we denote by
+and a compact part of the normalized critical strip of height $\hat h>0$ which we denote by